ros-realtime/reference-system/autoware_reference_system/README.md

 ![Node graph of reference-system-autoware](../content/img/autoware_reference_system.svg)

+To get started and test this system yourself, head down to [the _Quick Start section_](#quick-start) and follow the instructions there.

 _See the [generating a node graph](#generate-node-graph) using graphviz section on how to generate the above image_

+## Evaluation Criteria

+The _autoware reference system_ was made with a few goals in mind.
+See the list below to get the complete picture of why certian tests are run and why this system was chosen as a good system to benchmark different executors.

+Each item below should have a corresponding test report with it or be able to be extracted from an existing test report.
+See the [testing](#running-the-tests) section for more details on how to generate your own test reports.

+If you believe we are missing another metric to measure executors by, please create an issue and let us know!

+### **Key Performance Indicators (KPIs)**

+- **CPU utilization**
+    - In general a lower CPU utilization is better since it enables you to choose a smaller CPU or have more functionality on a larger CPU for other things.
+    - **The lower CPU utilization the better**
+- **Memory utilization**
+    - In general a lower memory utilization is better since it enables you to choose a smaller memory or have more space for other things
+    - **The lower memory utilization the better**
+- **Use latest samples, count dropped samples**
+    - This is representative of the real-world where old sensor data is much less valuable than new sensor data
+        - For example an image from 30 seconds ago wont help you to drive down the road as much as an image from 0.1 seconds ago)
+    - If there is more than one new sample, the old ones will be dropped in favor of the newest sample
+    - As a result, dropped messages may mean that information was lost
+        - Fusion Nodes may drop messages by design if their inputs have different frequencies, do not count dropped messages for these nodes
+        - Transform nodes should not drop messages though, and these should be counted
+    - **The lower number of dropped samples the better**
+- **Every Front Lidar sample should cause update in Object Collision Estimator**
+    - The Front and Rear Lidars have the same publishing frequency
+    - This means Object Collision Estimator should run for every lidar sample
+    - Count number of executions of Object Collision Estimator and Front Lidar and report any difference
+    - **The smaller the difference in executions, the better**
+- **Lowest possible latency from Front Lidar to Object Collision Estimator**
+    - As in the real world, we want to know as soon as possible if the reference system will collide with something
+    - Measure the mean and max latency for this chain of nodes
+    - **The lower latency of the signal chain the better**
+- **The Behavior Planner should be as cyclical as possible**
+    - The desired behavior of the Behavior Planner is to be as cyclical as possible, meaning it should be executed as close to its set frequency of _100ms_ as possible
+    - Measure the jitter and drift over time of the timer callback
+    - **The lower the jitter and drift of the Behavior Node timer callback the better**

 ## Message Types